nemostatus/nemostatus.github.io/_posts/2020-10-26-dev_log_day_2_secret_message_mini_app.markdown

 ```
 https://github.com/nemostatus/secret_message

+Here's the github!
+The link wasn't working for some reason, I'll need to troubleshoot why later.
+Copy and paste if you want.
 ```

 I did say in the last post that I want to provide some sort of value in these posts so here's a list of things I learned while building secret_message.